Pengkhianatan G30S/PKI: Legacy

 Pengkhianatan G30S/PKI has proven to be Noer's most controversial film, although until his death in 1995 the director remained publicly ambivalent.
 The film's visuals have generally received positive reviews, but its use for propaganda and historical accuracy have been widely condemned.
 The Indonesian director Hanung Bramantyo praised the film's style, stating that close-up shots of men smoking were "brilliant" and that, at times, he felt "it's not a film.
 But real!"
 The director Monty Tiwa likewise praised the film's shots, citing a scene where Pandjaitan's daughter cries hysterically as her father is shot as "full of drama and using a shot [he had] never seen before in an Indonesian film".
 Sen and Hill, however, find "none of the aesthetic hallmarks" of the director's other works.
-In 2018, the Vice journalist Arzia Tivany Wargadiredja categorized Pengkhianatan G30S/PKI a propaganda film.

-Hilmar Farid, an Indonesian historian, called the film propaganda mixed with "some [of the New Order's] fantasies".
+Hilmar Farid, an Indonesian historian, called the film propaganda mixed with "some [of the New Order's] fantasies"; the Vice journalist Arzia Tivany Wargadiredja echoed this classification.
 The reporter Hendro Subroto, who recorded the retrieval of the generals' bodies from Lubang Buaya, criticised the film's accuracy in 2001; he stated that the bodies did not show any evidence of torture.
 The former Lekra writer Putu Oka Sukanta, meanwhile, described the film as underplaying the suffering of PKI members and other leftists in the events following the G30S coup, thus becoming "a lie to the people".
 The historian John Roosa contrasts the portrayal of the G30S leadership with a document by Brigadier General M.A.
 Supardjo, which portrays the coup – led by "flummoxed, indecisive, and disorganized" men – as largely defeating itself.

 In a 2012 interview, Katamsi admitted the film was in part overacted and that it had been a potent way to spread and indoctrinate viewers in the New Order's ideology.
-The Tempo survey suggested that it was effective propaganda, leading viewers to "reject all that smelled of the PKI and communism".
-Although it is no longer broadcast on 30 September, the film remains available.
-A video CD edition was released by Virgo in 2001 and the G30S/PKI museum at Lubang Buaya offers regular screenings in an on-site cinema.
+The Tempo survey suggested that it was effective, leading viewers to "reject all that smelled of the PKI and communism".
+Although by the mid-2000s it was no longer broadcast on 30 September, beginning in 2017, twenty years after the last mandatory broadcasting of Pengkhianatan G30S/PKI, several groups began hosting watch parties of the film to coincide with the day of the incident.
+It was voluntarily rebroadcast by SCTV, tvOne, and TVRI through the end of the decade.
+In 2021, TVRI announced that it would not air the film, as it was no longer compulsory.
+A video CD edition was released by Virgo in 2001, and the G30S/PKI museum at Lubang Buaya offers regular screenings in an on-site cinema.
 Both a 35 mm and VHS copy are stored at Sinematek Indonesia in Jakarta.

-From 2017, 20 years after the last time it was a mandatory showing on national televisions, several groups began hosting watch parties of the film to coincide with the day of the incident, following demands by Islamist groups.
-In 2018, SCTV voluntarily aired the film; tvOne (who had also aired it the previous year) and TVRI followed suit the following year.
-In 2021, TVRI decided that it would not air the film on 30 September that year, citing the 1998 decision where it was no longer treated as a compulsory viewing material.